Deep Object Equality Check in JavaScript

 Edge Cases to Consider:

-- Objects with no keys.
+- Objects with different numbers of properties.

 Examples